HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>

-## <span id="What_is_the_difference_between_BLURT__BLURT_Power__and_Blurt_Dollars">What is the difference between BLURT, Blurt Power, and Blurt Dollars?</span>
+## <span id="What_is_the_difference_between_BLURT__BLURT_Power__and_Blurt_Dollars">What is the difference between BLURT and Blurt Power?</span>

 **BLURT** - BLURT is the base liquid currency token in the platform.
-BLURT can be powered up into Blurt Power, traded for Blurt Dollars, or transferred to other accounts.
-It is a cryptocurrency token, similar to bitcoin.
+BLURT can be powered up into Blurt Power, and can be transferred or delegated to other accounts.
+It is a cryptocurrency token, similar to Bitcoin.

 **Blurt Power** - Blurt Power (abbreviated BP) is a measurement of how much influence a user has in the Blurt network.
 The more Blurt Power a user holds, the more they can influence the value of posts and comments.
 Blurt Power is less liquid.
-If a user wishes to “Power Down” BP, they will receive equal distributions of the BLURT weekly, over a 13 week period.
+If a user wishes to “Power Down” BP, they will receive equal distributions of the BLURT weekly, over a 4 week period.

-**Blurt Dollars** - Blurt Dollars (commonly abbreviated HBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
-Blurt Dollars can be traded with BLURT, and transferred to other accounts for commerce or exchange.
-Blurt Dollars may also be converted into BLURT via a process that takes 3.5 days.

 <a href="#Table_of_Contents_Economics">^</a>

 ## <span id="What_is_delegated_BLURT_Power">What is delegated Blurt Power?</span>

 Users have the option to delegate Blurt Power to other users.
-When a user is delegated Blurt Power - their Resource Credits, content votes, and curation rewards are calculated as if it were their own Blurt Power.
-Users are not able to power down or cash out delegated Blurt Power however, as it still belongs to the original owner.

-Most users will have a small amount of Blurt Power delegated to them by the Blurt account after creating an account.
+When a user receives delegated Blurt Power, their mana, vests and voting power increase; this means that their votes are calculated as if that delegated BLURT was their own.
+One can think of delegation as a kind of loan, but the person giving the delegation retains full control of when they take that delegation back - to undelegate.

 Delegated Blurt Power shows up in a user's wallet below their actual Blurt Power balance in parentheses.
+Those who delegate out will see a negative balance there.
+Note, there is no special function to *un*delegate - to do so, just use the delegation function and set it to 0 (zero) BLURT.
+It takes 5 days for an undelegated amount to show up back into the originator's account - this allows the mana to fully recharge.

 <a href="#Table_of_Contents_Economics">^</a>